greyltc/put-arch-onto-disk/README.md

  - Installations have (optional) AUR support (in the form of paru)
  - Installtions are up-to-date as of the minute you run the script
  - Can install into disks with pre-existing operating systems (like windows) for multi-booting
- - Easily set many installtion parameters programatically for an one-shot, no-further-setup-required Arch install
+ - Easily set many installtion parameters programatically for an one-shot, unattended Arch install

 ## Requirements and notes
 1. This script must be run from a x86_64 Arch Linux environment